atelier-cartographique/waend/documentation/help.md

 ###<a name="tiles"></a>7.4 Create and import images tiles

-Following the logic as described above, you can import tiles when you need a very big and zoomable image.
+Following the logic described above, you can import tiles when you need a very big and zoomable image.

 Using QGIS, you will need to :

 - work on a project in EPSG:3857 (projection used in Wænd)
 - geo-locate you image / raster
-- use gridSplitter plugin to split the raster
+- use gridSplitter plugin to split the raster (or contact us for our experimental spliter plugin for Qgis)
 - create a tile index shapefile from the tiles with image path key checked
 - Export tile index in geoJSON (WGS84 : Wænd datas are stored in this projection)
 - Modify the geoJSON file to replace the images path with Wænd img path (userID/image-name-without-extention)